ritazh/slack-textmeme/README.md

 # Slack Text Meme

-_A sample Slackbot that creates a text meme_.
+_A sample Slackbot that creates a meme with text_.

 ![]()

-This Slackbot creates a texted mem from [memegen](http://memegen.link).
+This Slackbot creates a texted meme using [memegen](http://memegen.link).

 A detailed tutorial about how I built this is on Medium: []()